ANierbeck/Karaf-Vertx/docs/README.md

 ### Vertx-AliveCheck

 special verticle which is registered as http service to check if the instance is available.

+##  Vertx based Microservices

+The Vertx Microservices sub-module, consists of a simple Example application.